JValtteri/seec-email/README.md

 1) \**Recipients public key needs to be imported, to be able to encrypt messages.
 SEEC makes importing easy*
 2) \**SEEC is not a fully featured email client.
 More like a proof of concept.*

-### Security

-#### Security Features

-- Asymmetric encryption for messages (PGP)
-- Private key is encrypted by default
-- Using encryption is the default
-- User is warned before sending unecrypted messages
-- Client will not load dynamic content (text only).
-	- This protects from tracking methods
-	- Prevents malicious code from excecuting
-- Enforces SSL/TLS for communicating with email servers.
-- Input validation
-- Secure error handling

-See more in below in [Technical documentation](#technical-documentation)

 #### Disclaimer!

 This software is made as an exercise and comes with NO WARRANTY WHAT SO EVER.
 Though I've made every effort to follow OWASP secure programming practices, the software has not been audited by a professional entity.
 The real world security has not been verified.
 The client is incredibly bare-bones.
 It is more like an example project or proof-of-concept, than a practical client for day-to-day emails.